vrugtehagel/yozo/README.md

 ## Notes

  - (Mostly so I don't forget this,) to minify, install `esbuild` and run `deno bundle ./index.js | esbuild --minify > ./index.min.js` in the project's root.
 Then, find the bit where it hardcoded a `file://` url and replace that bit so it reads from `import.meta`.
-Also, shorten the error messages (`Yozo: No top-level await`).